‘Bold And The Beautiful’ Spoilers For Thursday: Zoe Lashes Out At Paris

 Zoe Lashes Out At Paris

-As seen below, Carter was shattered but confronted his fiancée.
-He demanded some tough answers because he doesn’t know if she even wants to marry him or his job title.
+As seen in the embed below, Carter was shattered and confronted his fiancée.
+He demanded some tough answers because he doesn’t know if she even wants to marry him or just his job title.
 Zoe begged him to give them another chance, but it was a hard sell because she has a shady past.

 Carter needs to know that he can trust the woman in his life, but Zoe deceived him with a close friend.
 He may feel like he cannot get over her indiscretion even if nothing happened between them.